My last day on the water for this calendar year turned out to be one of the best, simply put. Big browns were chomping streamers.

 A Face Only A Mother Could Love.
 Which one you ask?
 I don't want to know.

 In a year where big browns were noticeably hard to come by, at least for me, courtesy of botched casts, missed hook-ups, break-offs, etc. I was lucky enough to land several such fish just today.
 The stars must have been aligned or something like that.
 Maybe it has to do with the whole Mayan calendar, who knows.
-At any rate, I'll take it
+At any rate, I'll take it.

 Silver and Gold.
 Is it too late for Christmas analogies?

 Turns out my last casts of 2012 were some of the best ones.
 Here's to 2013!
+Wishing everyone a safe and happy new year.

 From today until 2013, you can watch Jungle Fish, yes the entire film over at the Fly Fishing Film Tour website.
 Check it out, you won't regret it, awesome film.